aleph-im/aleph-client/docs/content/cli.rst

 Upload
 ------

-Upload and store a file on Aleph.im.
+Upload and store a file on Aleph Cloud.

 .. code-block:: bash

     python3 -m aleph_client upload [OPTIONS] PATH

-      Upload and store a file on Aleph.im.
+      Upload and store a file on Aleph Cloud.

     Arguments:
       PATH  [required]